scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

    m_{K_S} = \sqrt{(E_{\pi^+} + E_{\pi^-})^2 - \left|\vec{p}_{\pi^+} + \vec{p}_{\pi^-}\right|^2}

-Since kaons have a well-defined mass, the :math:`m_{K_S}` values that corresponding to real kaons form a peak in a histogram: see Figure :ref:`physics-example`.
-Not knowing where to look, every pair of pions in a collision event must be searched.
+Since kaons have a well-defined mass, the :math:`m_{K_S}` values that correspond to real kaons form a peak in a histogram: see Figure :ref:`physics-example`.
+Not knowing which pions are due to kaon decays, every pair of pions in a collision event must be searched, in principle.

 .. figure:: figures/physics-example.pdf
    :align: center